harmony-one/h/progress/uladzislau-muraveika.md

+2026-04-03 Fri:

+During 3 days on this week my main focus was to provide all details for the interested parties about block creation timestamp glitch issue - collected affected blocks, worked with the Validators community to fix the ongoing issue, communicated it with all interested parties.
+Dev team had prepared [PR-5028](https://github.com/harmony-one/harmony/pull/5028) and [PR-5020](https://github.com/harmony-one/harmony/pull/5020) and now we need to pick the date for the hardfork.

+Additionally, I've helped SAFE wallet team with re-indexing issue, they've reported problems with huge trace requests time to time so I've created 2 separate endpoints to debug this issue.

+As part of systems engineering activities I've created a fresh snapDB, checking it on the Harmony node rn and will share it with community afterwards.
+And finally, updated lighthouse, erigon, grafana, prometheus, loki, pyroscope to the latest versions.

+---

+2026-03-21 - 2026-03-31: PTO

+---

 2026-03-20 Fri:

 This week main focus was to do knowledge transfer session, grant access and plan the work of @dzmitrykliapkou during my vacation.